 FIRST – make sure you are killing the RIGHT bugs.

-Read below for detailed description and info on proper identification.
+Read below for detailed description and info on proper identification and more helpful links.

 Another member reported finding dozens of them between two storm windows at a local hotel in a south facing room during the recent sub-freezing weather; she flushed them down the commode.